BibekLakra91/stage-backend-mylist/README.md

         - `users` : `username`
         - `movies`: `title`
         - `tvshows` : `title`
+    - I have not added any non-mandatory keys for now.
+If you like to any keys/fields feel free to create PR
 <!-- ## Design Choices

 - **Performance**: Optimized database queries and indexed frequently accessed fields to ensure quick data retrieval.